NiclasCedermalm/xo-extensions/xo-analytics-provider-localdb/README.md

 XO Analytics Provider for Local Database
 ============================================

-A XO analytics provider for local SQL database.
+A XO analytics provider for local SQL databases.
 Offers the possibility to have all tracking of content experiments in a local database instead of Google Analytics

 ## Local Analytics Provider